ShadrackAdwera/go-subscriptions/README.md

 - Run the application as a distributed system.
 - Use SAGAs (orchestrator pattern) for communication between the services.
+- Emit events as protobufs (gRPC) as opposed to JSON.
 - Use concurrency for asynchronous requests.
 - Host solution to AWS EKS.